-Our orthodontists, Dr. Derick Phan, Dr. James Bailey and Dr. Jesus Patino, and our team are happy to refer you to a dental professional who will be able to provide the necessary treatment.
+Our orthodontists, Dr. Derick Phan and Dr. James Bailey, and our team are happy to refer you to a dental professional who will be able to provide the necessary treatment.
 For help in locating a practice that can extract your wisdom teeth, preserve your smile and enhance your oral health, please call our office today at 925-833-0535.

 In some cases, a tooth does not break through the gum and remains stuck in the bone and gum tissues.
 This is known as an impacted tooth.
 The wisdom teeth, or third molars, are the teeth that most often become impacted.
 These teeth often become impacted because there is not enough room in the dental arch for them to erupt fully and properly.
 Impacted wisdom teeth are typically removed to avoid complications with the health of the teeth, gums and jawbone.